Improve your English skills online for free.

 When you find a new word or phrase, underline it, make a note of it but most importantly Practice it ! … Just making a list of new words is not effective.

-These are the questions you need to ask yourself when you build your vocabulary.
+These are the questions you need to ask yourself when you are learning new vocabulary.

 - How does the word fit naturally in a sentence?